Free Printable Lenormand Cards

 Unlike Tarot Card illustrations which often contain complex esoteric images, the Lenormand cards are illustrated using common items familiar in many western European cultures – such as a Tree, A Mountain, a Key.
 This is appealing to card readers who do not wish to dive deep into the hermetic knowledge encoded in Tarot.

-Using the Steampunk Lenormand Deck
+Using the Extended Lenormand Deck

 I have created the deck to be multi-functional: